saferoom-app/saferoomlinux/README.md

 Open your browser and type **http://127.0.0.1:5000/**.
 If everything is OK, you should see the main Saferoom page.
 Then go to **Generating master password** section.

+## Docker

+Now, you can run the Saferoom app on any platform using Saferoom docker image.
+Go to [Saferoom Docker page](https://hub.docker.com/r/azelenkin/saferoom/) and follow the instructions.

 ## Ubuntu
 This section contains the instructions for installing the environment required by Saferoom app.
 This procedure was tested on **Ubuntu desktop 16.04**.
 Below we assume that everything is done under **root** user.
 If you're using non-root user, every command should be preceeded by **sudo**